Jordan: Islamic era

-In 629 AD, during the Battle of Mu'tah in what is today Karak Governorate, the Byzantines and their Arab Christian clients, the Ghassanids, staved off an attack by a Muslim Rashidun force that marched northwards towards the Levant from the Hejaz (in modern-day Saudi Arabia).
-The Byzantines however were defeated by the Muslims in 636 AD at the decisive Battle of Yarmouk just north of Transjordan.
+In 629, during the Battle of Mu'tah in what is today Karak Governorate, the Byzantines and their Arab Christian clients, the Ghassanids, staved off an attack by a Muslim Rashidun force that marched northwards towards the Levant from the Hejaz.
+The Byzantines however were defeated by the Muslims in 636 at the decisive Battle of the Yarmuk just north of Transjordan.
 Transjordan was an essential territory for the conquest of Damascus.
-The first, or Rashidun, caliphate was followed by that of the Umayyads (661–750).
-Under the Umayyad Caliphate, several desert castles were constructed in Transjordan, including: Qasr Al-Mshatta and Qasr Al-Hallabat.
-The Abbasid Caliphate's campaign to take over the Umayyad's began in Transjordan.
-A powerful 749 AD earthquake is thought to have contributed to the Umayyads defeat to the Abbasids, who moved the caliphate's capital from Damascus to Baghdad.
+The Rashidun caliphate was followed by that of the Umayyads (661–750).

+Under the Umayyad Caliphate, several desert castles were constructed in Transjordan, including Qasr Al-Mshatta and Qasr Al-Hallabat.
+The Abbasid Caliphate's campaign to take over the Umayyad's began in a village in Transjordan known as Humayma.
+The powerful 749 earthquake is thought to have contributed to the Umayyads' defeat by the Abbasids, who moved the caliphate's capital from Damascus to Baghdad.
 During Abbasid rule (750–969), several Arab tribes moved northwards and settled in the Levant.
 As had happened during the Roman era, growth of maritime trade diminished Transjordan's central position, and the area became increasingly impoverished.
 After the decline of the Abbasids, Transjordan was ruled by the Fatimid Caliphate (969–1070), then by the Crusader Kingdom of Jerusalem (1115–1187).

-The Crusaders constructed several Crusader castles as part of the Lordship of Oultrejordain, including those of Montreal and Al-Karak.
-The Ayyubids built the Ajloun Castle and rebuilt older castles, to be used as military outposts against the Crusaders.
+The Crusaders constructed several castles as part of the Lordship of Oultrejordain, including Montreal and Al-Karak.
 During the Battle of Hattin (1187) near Lake Tiberias just north of Transjordan, the Crusaders lost to Saladin, the founder of the Ayyubid dynasty (1187–1260).
+The Ayyubids built the Ajloun Castle and rebuilt older castles to be used as military outposts against the Crusaders.
 Villages in Transjordan under the Ayyubids became important stops for Muslim pilgrims going to Mecca who travelled along the route that connected Syria to the Hejaz.
 Several of the Ayyubid castles were used and expanded by the Mamluks (1260–1516), who divided Transjordan between the provinces of Karak and Damascus.
-During the next century Transjordan experienced Mongol attacks, but the Mongols were ultimately repelled by the Mamluks after the Battle of Ain Jalut (1260).
+During the next century Transjordan experienced Mongol attacks, but the Mongols were ultimately repelled by the Mamluks at the Battle of Ain Jalut (1260).